Carnival Cancellation Update December 9, 2020:

 Following CDC protocols, Carnival Horizon is scheduled to arrive in Miami this week.
 Carnival Breeze will be the next ship to return to the U.S.

-Carnival has 16 ships that are currently following CDC guidelines for an eventual return to service in the U.S. sometime in 2021.
+In November, Carnival stated that there are 16 ships currently following CDC guidelines for an eventual return to service in the U.S. sometime in 2021.
 This includes:

 Also on November 3, 2020, Carnival Cruise Line announced that their planned cruises for December from Port Canaveral and PortMiami are canceled.
 Carnival cruise cancellations follow the CDC’s announcement on October 30 of a “Framework for Conditional Sailing.”